 4. Turn Off Personal Hotspot & Bluetooth

-If your iPhone overheating issue is still not gone, check your Bluetooth and Personal Hotspot.
+If your iPhone overheating issue on iOS 11.3 is still not gone, check your Bluetooth and Personal Hotspot.
 Turn both the features off if they are not in use.
 You can run to the Control Center and turn the Bluetooth off by tapping on its icon and running to “Settings” > “Personal Hotspot” and toggling off the switch to disable it.
 This may decrease the heating because while they are turned on, they are in search of nearby devices all the time which may cause the iPhone to get hot.

 5. Reset All Settings